Contents

 2. Just click on the help icon (?) next to any issue to find out more about it and how to fix it.

-An option usually used by onsite conferences to promote your ePoster onsite.
+An option often used by onsite conferences to promote your ePoster / stack onsite.

-The information you provide in the Stack Summary area is used to create the summary view of your ePoster stack.
-This summary view is used on the the ePoster showcase.
-It can also be used to create a printable summary poster (previously called the mini-poster).
-Onsite conferences often print these summary posters and display them onsite helping to promote your ePoster to delegates.
+The information you provide in the Stack Summary area is used to create the summary view of your stack.
+This summary view is used on the the showcase.
+It can also be used to create a printable summary poster for your stack.
+Onsite conferences often print these summary posters and display them onsite helping to promote your ePoster / stack to delegates.

 1. Edit your stack and click on the Stack Summary tab.